idada29/Case-Study-8---Fresh-Segments-/Data Exploration and Cleansing.md

+## Question 5
-*5. Summarise the id values in the fresh_segments.interest_map by its total record count in this table*
+*Summarise the id values in the fresh_segments.interest_map by its total record count in this table*

 ```sql
 SELECT